coder-karen/roledisplay/README.md

 ## Usage

 Activate the plugin and a role notification will automatically change.
+To dismiss it permanently, click 'Dismiss'.
+The notice can be reset from the user profile page.